Skip to main content

 Disadvantages of Chef

-1) Steep Learning Curve: Chef comes with a significant learning curve, which may pose a challenge for newcomers to the platform.
+1) Steep Learning Curve: Chef has a significant learning curve, which may challenge newcomers to the platform.

 2) Complex Initial Setup: The initial setup process can be intricate and demanding, requiring careful configuration and planning.